 The risk-free interest rate is based on United States Treasury yields at the date of grant.
 The dividend yield is based on the most recent dividend payment and average stock price over the 12 months prior to the grant date.
 Expected volatilities are based on the historical volatility of the Company's stock price.
-The expected term for grants in the years ended September 30, 2011, 2010 and 2009 represents an estimate of the average period of time for restricted shares to vest.
-Separate employee groups and award characteristics are considered separately for valuation purposes.
+The expected term for grants in the years ended September 30, 2012, 2011 and 2010 represents an estimate of the average period of time for restricted shares to vest.

 Under the Company's Director Fee Plan, directors (except for the Chairman of the Board) who are not also officers of the Company each receive, as an annual retainer fee, either cash or shares of the Company's Class A Common Stock equivalent to \$60.
 The equivalent amount paid to a non-employee Chairman of the Board is \$130.
 Where the annual retainer fee is provided in shares, each director may elect to be paid these shares on a current basis or have such shares credited to a deferred stock account as phantom stock, with such shares to be paid to the director subsequent to leaving the Board.
 The value of deferred shares is recorded in other liabilities.
-A total of 14,794 shares had been deferred under the Director Fee Plan at September 30, 2011.
+A total of 15,067 shares had been deferred under the Director Fee Plan at September 30, 2012.
 Additionally, directors who are not also officers of the Company each receive an annual stock-based grant (non-statutory stock options, stock appreciation rights and/or restricted shares) with a value of \$80.
 A total of 22,300 stock options have been granted under the plan.
-At September 30, 2011, 11,800 options were outstanding and vested.
-Additionally, 64,923 shares of restricted stock have been granted under the plan, 23,623 of which were unvested at September 30, 2011.
+At September 30, 2012, 11,800 options were outstanding and vested.
+Additionally, 83,046 shares of restricted stock have been granted under the plan, 29,288 of which were unvested at September 30, 2012.
 A total of 300,000 shares have been authorized to be issued under the Director Fee Plan.